JieChungChang/WoWSong/README.md

 # WoWSong-API-Doc

 RESTful APIs for WoWSong.
-This project have more than 20 APIs This document only shows part of member and post APIs.
+WoWSong have more than 30 APIs.
+This document only shows part of member and post APIs.

 ### Host Name